 Dark clouds above threatened rain as the ferry set off but we left these behind and enjoyed the bright weather that had been forecast - even if it was a trifle windier.

-For a change, I stood at the short rail in front of the funnel on the upper deck; three male birders were also there.
-Two stood to my left, leaning over the rail and facing mostly forward, while the one to my right was taller than me - with the result that they saw most birds before I did and, because they were together, called everything out.
-And they had a perfect right to of course, but it was a mite frustrating.
+For a change, I stood at the short rail in front of the funnel on the upper deck.
+Two male birders came and stood to my left, facing forward, while the third one of their party stood behind me.
+When a woman who'd been standing by the funnel left he took her place.
+He was taller than me so he also saw most birds before I did and the three of them kept calling everything out.
 The one bird I found for myself was a distant skua harassing a kittiwake; I couldn't tell what it was at the time, but from the poor picture I got it appears that the skua is maybe towing behind it a little too much baggage (both lengthways and widthways) for great, Arctic, or long-tailed; so maybe it was a pomarine skua.

-Also far out but to the north, a couple of whales were spouting, their blows hanging in the air like ghosts.
-Once I did catch sight of the creature itself, though not well enough to identify it.
-But I'd learnt from one of the male birders of the morning that whales can be identified by their blows; and from wwhandbook.iwc.int that the correct term is blow since the exhalation is of moist air, not water.
+Far out to the north a couple of whales were surfacing, their blows hanging briefly in the air like ghosts.
+Once I did catch sight of the whale itself, though not well enough to identify it.

-This skua deserves a mention for once, as avian flu has probably killed many bonxies.
+This skua deserves a picture for once, as avian flu has probably killed many bonxies.

 A welcome sighting as they've been absent lately, was that of a white-tailed sea eagle on the ridge of Priest Island - which almost immediately took flight.